nalinbhardwaj/Nova-Scotia/README.md

 ### TODO list

 - [ ] Switch Nova to BN254/grumpkin cycle to make it work on Ethereum chain!
 This should be doable since Nova only needs DLOG hardness.
-- [x] Add support to Circom WASM witness generator: While the C witness generator is faster and feature complete, its incompatible with M1 Macs and/or browsers.
-The WASM witness generator is slower but far more portable.
 - [ ] Write Relaxed R1CS verifiers in plonk/groth16 libraries (ex.
 Halo 2, Circom).
 - [ ] Make Nova work with secp/secq cycle for efficient ECDSA signature verification + aggregation